The Limits of Inference Scaling Through Resampling: Repeated sampling with weaker models leads to worse generalizability

 \xhdr{Experimental setup} To investigate this, we conducted experiments on two widely used coding benchmarks: HumanEval+ and MBPP+.
 MBPP consists of simple programming tasks designed to evaluate the basic coding abilities of models \citep{austin_program_2021}.
 HumanEval+ and MBPP+ are extensions of the original HumanEval and MBPP benchmarks \citep{liu_is_2023} and contain additional hidden test cases to assess correctness beyond the unit tests included in the original benchmarks.

-We evaluated multiple models of varying capabilities, including weaker and stronger models, generating at least 50 samples for each model and benchmark task.
-We used the standard unit tests provided with the benchmarks as imperfect verifiers to filter the candidate solutions.
+We evaluated models of varying capabilities, including weak and stronger models, generating at least 200 samples per task and model on HumanEval+ (1,000 for Command Light, to minimize tasks without any passing solutions) and 50 samples per task on MBPP+.
 To assess the generalization gap, we then evaluated solutions that passed the original benchmark test sets on the more comprehensive hidden test cases (see \cref{app:beyondcorrectness} for details).
 These tests are extensive, and we assume that solutions that pass the full set of tests are correct.
 (If this assumption is not true, the generalization gaps that we reveal only grow bigger.)

 \xhdr{Findings} Weaker models exhibit a higher probability of producing false positives compared to stronger models (\cref{fig:scatterplot_sec2}).
-The false positive probability scales inversely with the true capability.
-This linear relationship holds with remarkable consistency across models of various model families, including Cohere's Command models, GPT-4o, and the Llama 3.1 family.
+This probability scales inversely with the true capability.
+This linear relationship holds with remarkable consistency across models of various families, including Cohere's Command models, GPT-4o, and the Llama-3.1 family.
 This suggests that while weaker models appear to perform well on standard benchmarks through increased sampling, they fail to generalize effectively and, importantly, they generalize worse than more capable models.
 They tend to generate fragile solutions that exploit the limitations of the unit tests.
 We speculate that this is because weaker models' ``true understanding'' of the programming tasks is worse.